Where to find hatching eggs for sale.

 • Where possible, on each of my pages about chicken breeds you'll find the name and website address of its club.
 I also include the name of breeders I'm personally aware of as a reliable source.

-Hatcheries are a popular source of both hatching eggs and chicks in America, not so much in Europe.
-They can be a great place to source eggs and chicks from.
-They have thousands of different breeds of hatching eggs for sale from early Spring each year.
+However, hatcheries, which are very popular sources in the USA, can be a great place to source eggs and chicks.
+They have thousands of different breeds of hatching eggs for sale from early spring each year.

 The difference between a hatchery and a breeder is simple: breeders have a limited amount of high quality eggs for sale.
 They care about their flock and are careful about how they breed.